 For a while, I bucked and split the wood for firewood, but some of the trunks had a higher calling – two nice sections of sugar maple, 14 foot in length and 24 inches in diameter and a Norway maple of similar length, 36 inches in diameter.

 I brought in Rob Swanson from New England Portable Sawmill.
 Rob really knows his stuff and is a hard worker.
 We spent a full day milling boards out of the best tree trunks.The last trunk we did was the most impressive.
 There were many branches on the Norway maple and each revealed a curly figure near the crotches.

-For now, the firewood shed is full and the wood is drying out in this hot summer weather.
+For now, the firewood shed is full with around 8 cords of firewood and the wood is drying out in this hot summer weather.
 Assuming 1 year per inch of thickness, the thinner pieces should be ready to work this winter.
 I have a few projects in mind: